FAQs

 What is the Professional Advisory Board (PAB)?

-The Professional Advisory Board was formed to provide clinical expertise and advice to the TSC Alliance staff, Board of Directors and constituents as requested; respond to requests for assistance with specific clinical questions and/or clinical situations within the individual’s area of expertise; prepare articles for the TSC Alliance publications as needed; prepare TSC Information Sheets on specific clinical issues in TSC and/or review TSC Information Sheets prepared by other PAB members; bring new clinical information, publications, conferences, etc. to the attention of the TSC Alliance staff; give presentations on specific issues in TSC at TSC Alliance regional and/or national conferences, as part of the Meet the Expert series, or to the TSC Alliance Community Alliances nationwide; actively educate professional and lay audiences about TSC; and foster partnerships and collaborations within advisor’s community of expertise.
+The Professional Advisory Board was formed to provide clinical expertise and advice to the TSC Alliance staff, Board of Directors and constituents as requested; respond to requests for assistance with specific clinical questions and/or clinical situations within the individual’s area of expertise; prepare articles for the TSC Alliance publications as needed; bring new clinical information, publications, conferences, etc. to the attention of the TSC Alliance staff; give presentations on specific issues in TSC at TSC Alliance regional and/or world TSC conferences, or to the TSC Alliance Community Regions nationwide; actively educate professional and lay audiences about TSC; and foster partnerships and collaborations within advisor’s community of expertise.

 The members of the Professional Advisory Board serve a renewable three-year term beginning on January 1 of each year.